Balti (film): Release

-Balti was released theatrically on 26 September 2025, in standard and EPIQ formats.
-It was previously scheduled to release on 29 August coinciding Onam.
+Balti was released theatrically on 26 September 2025.
+Balti was previously scheduled to release on 29 August coinciding Onam, but was delayed to 26 September due to unknown circumstances.

+Home Media

+The film’s post-theatrical streaming rights have been acquired by SonyLIV.
+After a long gap between its digital premiere and theatrical release, the film was recently announced to premiere on July 10th.

 Reception

 Critical response

-Balti received positive reviews from critics.
+Balti received positive reviews from both critics and audiences.

 Arjun Menon of The Indian Express gave 3.5/5 stars and wrote, "The personal writing and thick character sketches enhance the immediacy from the action and strengthens the high-stakes plot.
 The film’s attempts to tap into the emotional core of friendship, and the tragedy triggered by one friend’s poor choices, feel innovative and connected to the rest of the story.
 Moreover, whenever Balti surrenders to its action instincts, it delivers a good time at the movies".
 Anna Mathews of The Times of India gave 3/5 stars and wrote, "Balti works well as a sports movie with its well-shot and exciting kabbadi scenes.
 Also, Sai Abhyankkar makes a striking debut as a film composer".

 Janani K of India Today gave 2.5/5 stars and wrote, " 'Balti' serves up promising ingredients and successfully extracts its full potential, thereby settling for creativity over cliches.
 Vivek Santhosh of Cinema Express gave 2.5/5 stars and wrote, "For those who enjoy rustic action dramas, the film has enough grit and swagger to pass the time.
 For everyone else, it will feel like a song sung many times before, this time louder, bloodier, and better".
 Gayathri Krishna of OTTplay gave 2.5/5 stars and wrote, "The action scenes and Sai Abhyankkar's music are among Balti's key assets.
 For those who love Shane Nigam or a non-commercial action thriller, the film is definitely worthwhile to watch overall".